-The Lord gave to Paul the task to proclaim a truth that has been hidden in all past ages, namely that Gentiles can also become the people of God—descendants of Abraham—and share in the glory of the age to come.
+As prisoner Paul rejoices in his suffering because it was “the stewardship from God bestowed on” him for our benefit (1:25).
+God gave Paul the task to proclaim a mystery that has been hidden in past ages, namely that believing Gentiles are also descendants of Abraham—and share in the glory of the age to come.

 1:23 if indeed you continue in the faith firmly established and steadfast, and not moved away from the hope of the gospel that you have heard, which was proclaimed in all creation under heaven, and of which I, Paul, was made a minister.